11 BEST AND UNIQUE CAFES IN COPENHAGEN

 This café is great for both breakfast and lunch.
 You can also just swing by and grab some pastries and a coffee to go.
 For lunch, they are “BÆST” inspired as serve Italian things like homemade pasta dishes, Foccacia, or Italian salads.

-Grums is a fairly new café in the Nørrebro area, and I think they are quite underrated as they serve really nice things.
+Grums is a café in the Nørrebro area, and I think they are quite underrated as they serve really nice things.

 This is like a classic café with great coffee, freshly baked goods, simple servings for lunch, and a really good atmosphere.